 ODOT may choose to fully fund or partially fund the amount of a Student Study submission.
 Submitters of white papers that are selected for funding will be required to develop a proposal for their project.
 Upon notification of selection, it is the responsibility of the submitter to demonstrate that all Student Study requirements are met and adequate funding to conduct the study is secured.
 Failure to do so will result in the rejection of the project.
 All projects are subject to the availability of funding.

-Announcement of selected projects for the 2017 Student Study funding will be posted on the Research website by January 6, 2016.
+Announcement of projects selected for 2018 Student Study funding will be posted on the Research website by January 6, 2017.